 With exactness he grinds all.

-I was working recently with several other women, helping to weed a friend’s large but overgrown garden.
+Recently, I was working with several other women, helping to weed a friend’s large but overgrown garden.
 As we each attacked a section, restoring it to beauty and order, I remembered this song I’d learned in childhood, “Jesus Bids Us Shine…you in your small corner and I in mine.”
 That’s where justice starts.
 And just now I remember another childhood favorite, “Jesus Loves the Little Children …red and yellow, black and white, they are precious in His sight…” Those two simple children’s songs, songs that I learned in kindergarten, contain a world of wisdom, truth and, if we practiced them, hope for our fractured communities.

 It’s taken me a long while to get this written and if any of you are wondering why I would bother or even consider doing so, two reasons.
-First, I can’t help but wonder how couples are faring during this challenging time, how increased proximity, possibly homeschooling and job loss – and financial stress, plus fears of illness are affecting people.
+First, I can’t help but wonder how couples are faring during this challenging time, how increased proximity, possibly homeschooling, job loss – and financial stress, plus fears of illness are affecting people.
 And, second, if you are spending even a minute of your precious time reading this, I want to do you the honor of being as forthright and honest as I can be.
-So I shall share my failures, fears and idolatries.
+So I shall share my failures, fears, and idolatries.
 And the fact that there is hope.
 If anything I have learned along the way can help, encourage or at least offer hope then my pride is a small price to pay.
 I have a favorite verse from 1 John 1.
 7 that states, “If we walk in the light…we have fellowship with one another.
 If we say that we have no sin we are deceiving ourselves and the truth is not in us.”

 These poems, just a few taken from the folder titled ‘The Difficult Years’, were written in the middle of the struggles and challenges of my marriage – in the muddy, muddy middle of repentance, healing, and restoration.
 They reflect the emotions I was experiencing and the narrative I believed.
 For too many years I let myself be ruled by and interpreted life through the lens of rejection, fear and insecurity.
 I cringe when I read some of my old journals: I don’t like that person – small wonder my husband didn’t.
 But, I am not that person anymore